-- 3.1 Internal Audit will carry out its work in accordance with: - Relevant standards and guidelines issued by the Chartered Institute of Public Finance and Accountancy (CIPFA) and the Institute of Internal Auditors (IIA); - The Council's 'Local Code of Corporate Governance'; - The section's own Internal Audit Manual. - 3.2 In particular, Internal Audit will adhere to the Public Sector Internal Audit Standards (PSIAS) which were issued by CIPFA and the IIA and were most recently updated in April 2017. - 3.3 Internal Auditors will comply with appropriate professional ethics at all times.
-These cover: - Integrity; - Objectivity; - Confidentiality; - Competency. - 3.4 Audit staff will adhere to the requirements of the Council's Employee Code of Conduct and the ethical standards of any professional institute of which they may be a member.
-Staff will undertake Continuing Professional Development (CPD) as required and will also keep their skills and knowledge current through the Council's Performance and Personal Development (PPD) programme.
+- 3.1 Internal Audit will carry out its work in accordance with: - Relevant standards and guidelines issued by the Chartered Institute of Public Finance and Accountancy (CIPFA) and the Institute of Internal Auditors (IIA); - The Council's 'Local Code of Corporate Governance'; - The section's own Internal Audit Manual. - In particular, Internal Audit will adhere to the Public Sector Internal Audit Standards (PSIAS) which were issued by CIPFA and the IIA and were most recently updated in April 2017.
+The PSIAS incorporates the mandatory elements of the IIA's International Professional Practices Framework the definition of Internal Auditing (see 1.1 above), the Code of Ethics and the International Standards for the Professional Practice of Internal Auditing. - 3.3 Internal Auditors will comply with appropriate professional ethics at all times.
+These cover: - Integrity; - Objectivity; - Confidentiality; - Competency. - 3.4 The Chief Audit Executive will hold a relevant professional qualification and will be suitably experienced.
+Audit staff will adhere to the requirements of the Council's Employee Code of Conduct, the Seven Principles of Public Life and the ethical standards of any professional institute of which they may be a member.
+Staff will undertake Continuing Professional Development (CPD) as required and will also keep their skills and knowledge current through appropriate professional learning and the Council's employee development programme.